hard-nett/airdrop/zk-crates/docs/spec.md

 > specifically:
 >
 > - `d` & `pk_d` can be replaced to be the public key that will recieve the claimed assets.
 This pubkey hash is also `m` for PLUME, and is a public input.
-> - we need to integrate PLUME inputs for notes, specifically:
+> - we also integrate PLUME inputs for notes, specifically:
->   - `nul` - as a private input to mimize post-quantum breaking
+>   - `nul` -  private; to mimize post-quantum breaking
->   - `r` should be devised from same randomness as note commitments
+>   - `r` public; should be devised from same randomness as note commitments
 >   - `c` needs to be inlcuded in note
 >   - `g` should be a known constant in circuit (not needed to include in note)
 >   - `z` can be computed as circuit knows `g` and `r` is already public input